alexhkurz/compiler-construction-2022/syllabus.md

 ## Participation

-- It is expected that students attend every lecture and participate in the [Discussion Forum](https://groups.google.com/g/chapman-compiler-construction-2021).
-- I also appreciate if students make use of the office hours, which gives me valuable feedback on how the class is going.
+- I appreciate it if students make use of the office hours (this also gives me valuable feedback on how the class is going).
-- Participation will contribute 4% to the final course grade, see [Assessment](assessment.md).
+- Participation will contribute 5% to the final course grade, see [Assessment](assessment.md).

 ## Exams
 See [Assessment](assessment.md).